-Also consider including questions about their preferred work environment to gauge if they’ll fit in with your company’s culture.
-DiChiara recommends asking the following:
+Also consider including questions about work style and values to assess if they’ll thrive in your organizational culture:

-- Were you the only designer or did you report to a senior designer or art director?
+- Can you talk us through how you present your ideas to a senior designer or art director?

 Finally, go through the applicant’s portfolio with them.
+(If the interview is online, you can do this using the screen-share function).
 Ask specific questions about the types of design work and programs they’ve used to help you confirm their hard skills.
 And you should also ask the designer to explain their involvement in a particular project.
 Try these questions: